How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pellet-filled capsule, consisting of a dark pink cap and a pink body, imprinted with "OME 20" on the cap and body, contains omeprazole 20 mg.
+Each pellet-filled capsule, with a dark pink cap and a pink body, imprinted with "OME 20" on the cap and body, contains 20 mg of omeprazole.
 Nonmedicinal ingredients: carrageenan, croscarmellose sodium, dibutyl sebacate, hypromellose, hypromellose phthalate, iron oxide red, lactose, hydroxypropyl cellulose, microcrystalline cellulose, polysorbate, potassium chloride, povidone, talc, titanium dioxide, and water.

 How should I use this medication?